alvarogsp1980/cloudops-take-home-assignment/README.md

 ## Instructions and submission
 Please fork the project into your github account.

-Once you are ready to submit, send URL of the forked public repository to Copperleaf Hiring.
+Once you are ready to submit, send URL of the forked public repository to Copperleaf Recruiter you have been working with.

 ## Objectives
 To demonstrate knowledge of **automation and deployment technologies, tools, security, network planning, logging, metrics, monitor and any additional processes you can think of.**